paraseba/test-this/README.md

 Will run only :wip tests in all namespaces.
 Of course, you can combine everything, use:

     (run-tests :namespaces [[:integration #".*edit.*"]]
-               :tests [:wip])
+               :tests [:!wip])

-to run tests in integration namespaces matching "edit", and only :wip functions.
+to run tests in integration namespaces matching "edit", and only not work in progress tests.

 ### Force reload